Best Ever Gluten Free Double Chocolate Chunk Cookies. (Gluten/Grain/Egg/Starch Free with direction to make sugar free.)

 Ps.
 Some reviews of these cookies from my facebook page:

 From Jaime Wight" I just made these tonight.
-I grounded up pumpkin seeds in my Vitamix and made pumpkin seed flour, used that in place of almond flour!
+I grounded up pumpkin seeds in my Vitamix and made pumpkin seed flour, used that in place of!
 I also used ghee instead of butter and they were so AMAZING!!!
 Thank you for all your recipes!!!
 You are so talented."

 From Wendy Champoux "They just came out of the oven and are so yummy!!
 Thanks!
 My husband and son loved them too! "